Technische Nothilfe: History

-The organization was formed from primarily post World War I army engineering/technical unit members, and transitioned into a volunteer civilian organisation which was registered by the Department of the Interior.
+The organization was formed from primarily post World War I army engineering/technical unit members, and transitioned into a volunteer civilian organization which was registered by the Department of the Interior.
 The change was required by the demilitarisation requirements of the Treaty of Versailles, in order that the TN would not be classified as a military organization.
 Based on the nature of its operations, the background of its personnel was mainly conservative middle class, but included a large number of students, especially those in technical studies.
 In the Weimar Republic period, the TN was seen as a threat by the working class and thus aroused the animosity of trade unionists, and more particularly the Communist Party of Germany.
 The TN intervened as a volunteer aide organization, when strikes could not be avoided, and when the public welfare was endangered as in strikes of electricity, food service and railroad workers.